3geek14/Realms/Omnibus.md

 name the circle with [Enchant Weapon](#enchant-weapon) or [Repair Item](#repair-item), chosen at the time of casting.
-Until the Mystic Forge is broken, the spellcaster need only stand in the circle, touch the target item, and recite the named spell’s VC to cast the spell.
+Until the Mystic Forge is broken, the spellcaster need only stand in the circle, touch the target item, and recite the named spell's VC to cast the spell.
 This does not use up any castings of the named spell, and this can be done as many times as desired.
 No one but the spellcaster may use the Mystic Forge in this manner.